maddy-li/to-do-list/README.md

 # to-do-list
-# add to your daily list + monthly calendar of tasks to do
+# add to your daily list